Continuing with the heat theme…

 - I really dislike the Pre-Styling Dryer attachment and it seemed like it would be a relatively simple solution to offer a diffuser version.
 Hint-hint Dyson, if you are reading this.

 The worst part about this was I FELL IN LOVE and I had the wrong set for my long hair.
 I ordered the standard length barrels without knowing there were long barrels.
 Dyson said, “Try it as much as you want and then send it back, within 30 days.”
-So I did, I got a full refund, and now I am waiting for the long barrel set to be back in stock.
-When it is back in stock, ALL my hot tools except my diffuser dryer are going to my stylist friend who donates styling tools to her in-need clients.
+So I did, I got a full refund, and then I waited a year for the long barrel set to be back in stock.

 @Sephora Dyson Airwrap Styler Complete